dfinity/portal/docs/developer-docs/cycles-and-transaction-costs.md

 Canisters are responsible for paying cycles for their own canister creation, compute resources, storage resources, and execution resources.
 For certain canister calls, however, the canister responsible for paying the cycles may vary.

-For example, for inter-canister calls and the associated bytes, the canister sending this call is responsible for paying the required cycles.
+For inter-canister calls and the associated bytes, the canister sending this call is responsible for paying the required cycles.
 If there is an inter-canister call chain, for example, canister A → canister B → canister C, then canister A pays for the sending request-response pair between canister A and canister B, and canister B pays for sending the request-response pair between canister B and canister C. Additionally, each canister pays for processing that happens locally, meaning canister A pays for processing the response from canister B while canister B pays for processing the request from canister A.

 In contrast, for ingress messages, the receiving canister is responsible for paying for the consumed cycles.